 - Day 6-9: Biomes and Population Dynamics - Balance within Natural Systems lesson

 - Day 10-11: Computer Simulation of the Sonoran Desert Community activity

-- Day 12-14: Biomimicry and Sustainable Design - Nature Is an Engineering Marvel lesson
+- Day 12-14: Biomimicry and Sustainable Design: Nature as Engineering Marvel lesson

-- Day 15-16: Adaptations for Bird Flight – Inspiration for Aeronautical Engineering activity
+- Day 15-16: Bird Flight Adaptations: Inspiration for Aeronautical Engineering activity

 - Day 17: Bees: The Invaluable Master Pollinators activity

 Copyright© 2013 by Regents of the University of Colorado; original © 2006 Vanderbilt University

 Supporting ProgramVU Bioengineering RET Program, School of Engineering, Vanderbilt University

 The contents of this digital library curriculum were developed under National Science Foundation RET grant nos.
 0338092 and 0742871.
 However, these contents do not necessarily represent the policies of the NSF, and you should not assume endorsement by the federal government.